JL-III/Theatria/docs/rules-policies/automation-rule-in-depth.md

 * WHEAT

 {% hint style="danger" %}
-Anyone who is caught automating money making methods is at risk of an account wipe (balance removed, ranks removed) and audit (investigation into money distribution and earnings). **JUST DONT DO IT**
+Anyone who is caught automating money making methods is at risk of an account wipe (balance removed, ranks removed) and audit (investigation into money distribution and earnings). **JUST DON'T DO IT**
 {% endhint %}